 Value of BBS

 BBS draws on various and specific qualitative methods in sequence to produce a qualitative still-life of communal characteristics.
-It highlights the value of population-based research and/or public health research paying more attention to local characteristics and tailoring research or intervention design based on this contextual detail (Rowa-Dewar et al., 2008).
+It highlights the value of population-based research and/or public health research paying more attention to local characteristics across communities and tailoring research or intervention design based on this contextual detail (Rowa-Dewar et al., 2008).
 Intrinsically it was regarded as useful by all CRTs.
 The value of BBS lies in the flexibility of the method and an ability to feed directly into community engagement, intervention design and other research components and to be appreciated across disciplines.
 It was valued by the research teams for rapidly capturing wider local features that allowed for community comparison and highlighted community capability, and for generating data that allowed for producing applied outputs swiftly, including short community profiles, as well as providing a data set for finer and retrospective analysis.

 As a method the flexibility of BBS to triangulate methods and incorporate different methods and tools is a strength.
 Reflecting on the disciplines underlying BBS, it is immediately evident that the BBS under scrutiny used methods that are rooted most clearly in rapid participatory research and ethnography, and influenced by sociology, human geography and politics.
 In circumstances where BBS was not widely known as an approach, the tendency was to initially refer to it as ‘formative’ and/or ‘baseline’ and/or ‘rapid qualitative assessment’ with a gradual shift to using the term ‘BBS’. .
 Murray (2010) describes ZAMSTAR as having participatory features because the wider CRT, ‘aimed to establish a more long term enabling presence in research communities by implementing interventions within the framework of local health facilities.
 The trial employed local people and hopes that successful interventions will be absorbed and sustained by communities and their health services’ (Murray, 2010, p.
 13).